AlanFoster/alanfoster.github.io/src/pages/workshops/linux/context/index.markdown

 a language principally developed by Dennis Ritchie.
 This was the first step of an operating system no longer using assembly code, and provided portability via a high level language.

-These various Unix distros were initially shared with universities, but eventually became proprietary and closed source.
+Various Unix distros were initially shared with universities, but eventually became proprietary and closed source.

+**Berkeley Software Distribution (BSD)** developed during this time.
+Example descenants of BSD include FreeBSD and OpenBSD.

 ### 1983

 Richard Stallman started **GNU** was an attempt to create a _free_ operating system.
-The goal was to implement operating system functionality such as:
+The goal was to implement and release the source code for newly created operating system software such as:

 * A shell - Bash
 * A compiler - GNU C Compiler (GCC)